Lifestyle

 According to researchers at Montclair State University in New Jersey, you can use your right hand to improve your memory.
 They found that clenching your right hand into a fist when you encounter something you want to remember can help you form a stronger memory.
 Then, later when you want to recall the item, clenching your left fist may improve your ability to bring it back.

-In this research, the scientists had a group of people clench their right fist for 90 seconds right before trying to memorize a list of 72 words.
+In this research, the scientists had a group of people clench their right fist for 90 seconds before trying to memorize a list of 72 words.
 Later, the subjects of the study clenched their left fist when trying to recollect the words.
-Meanwhile other people in the study either did nothing with their hands or used different hand motions when memorizing.1 The researchers found that the folks who clenched their right fist when learning the list by heart and then tightened their left when reciting what they remembered were more accurate than anyone else.
+Meanwhile other people in the study either did nothing with their hands or used different hand motions when memorizing.

 “The findings suggest that some simple body movements – by temporarily changing the way the brain functions- can improve memory.
-Future research will examine whether hand clenching can also improve other forms of cognition, for example verbal or spatial abilities,” says Ruth Propper, lead scientist on the study.
+Future research will examine whether hand clenching can also improve other forms of cognition, for example, verbal or spatial abilities,” says Ruth Propper, lead scientist on the study.

 Moving thoughts around